google/osv-scanner/docs/guided-remediation.md

 ### Maven

-lots

-- `--data-source=native` is currently unsupported for Maven resolution.
+- [#1045](https://github.com/google/osv-scanner/issues/1045) `--data-source=native` is currently unsupported for Maven resolution.
+- [#1169](https://github.com/google/osv-scanner/issues/1169) Only the scanned `pom.xml` is updated, when updating the local parent POM may be preferred.
+- The formatting of the `pom.xml` after writing can sometimes be erroneously changed.